Columbo meets his double – a fictional TV detective – when he investigates the murder of a successful producer in Fade in to Murder.

 - Fowler resets Mark’s watch but doesn’t know he usually runs it 5 minutes fast.
 It’s a $1,000-watch, so unlikely to lose time on its own.

-- Fowler leaves make-up on the ski mask used in the robbery, and it immediately links the murder to the film studio.
+- Fowler leaves stage make-up on the ski mask used in the robbery, linking the murder to the film studio.

 - Columbo checks Fowler’s fingerprints with the FBI, so already knows his true identity – and his history as an army deserter and expert marksman.